nova-framework/docs/basics/modules.md

 # Modules

 Modules are like mini applications.
 A module can be standalone section or add integration functionality to Nova.

 ## Sample Modules:

-Nova comes with a few sample modules, these are for showing examples of what can be created with modules as such these are not offically supported modules, having said that they are kept up to date with any changes required.
+Nova comes with a few sample modules, these are for showing examples of what can be created with modules as such these are not officially supported modules, having said that they are kept up to date with any changes required.

 ### Demos

-Demos's purpose is to demonstrate some of Nova's featues, looking inside app/Modules/Demos/Routes.php are these routes:
+Demos's purpose is to demonstrate some of Nova's features, looking inside **app/Modules/Demos/Routes.php** are these routes:

-Each route is a different demo for instance going to /demo/database (requires a database being connected in **app/Confog/Database.php**) will show a sample of database interactions.
+Each route is a different demo for instance going to **/demo/database** (requires a database being connected in **app/Confog/Database.php**) will show a sample of database interactions.

-/demo/modules will display a list of all active modules.
+**/demo/modules** will display a list of all active modules.

 ```php
 Route::get('database', 'Demos@database');